-After installation of the product using any method described in the corresponding section, the package manager automatically connects to the Dr.Web package repository:
+After installation of Dr.Web for Linux using any method described in the corresponding section, the package manager automatically connects to the Dr.Web package repository:

-• If installation was performed from the universal package (file .run), and the system uses DEB packages (for example, such operating systems as Debian, Mint, Ubuntu), for operation with Dr.Web packages, an individual version of package managers zypper s used.
-It is automatically installed during the product installation.
+• If installation was performed from the universal package (file .run), and the system uses DEB packages (for example, such operating systems as Debian, Mint, Ubuntu), for operation with Dr.Web packages, an individual version of package managers zypper is used.
+It is automatically installed during Dr.Web for Linux installation.

-To get and install the updated Dr.Web packages with this manager, go to the <opt\dir>/bin directory (for GNU/Linux-/opt/drweb.com/bin), and execute the following commands:
+To get and install the updated Dr.Web packages with this manager, go to the <opt_dir>/bin directory (for GNU/Linux-/opt/drweb.com/bin), and execute the following commands: